 Minor in Community Management in the Physical and Digital Sphere

 This minor prepares students for a new profession, that of community management.
 Community management is a growing profession, which is required, among others, by many NGOs and other organizations that manage volunteers, but also by high-tech companies which create virtual communities as well as HR managers who create international communities of employees in different countries.
 This minor provides students with theoretical understanding of the formation and creation of groups as well as their management.
 In addition, students will participate in hands-on courses, during which they will receive practical experience.

 M.A. in Family Studies

-This unique, two-year (4 semesters), graduate program offers its students to specialize in family counselling.
+This unique, two-year (4 semesters), graduate program offers its students a specialization in family counselling.